mnnxp/cadbaselibrary-freecad/README.md

 In general check is skipped and previously uploaded files (already in remote storage) are updated unless off force upload in settings.

-As an option (Blake3 is needed), before uploading files to CADBase storage (remote storage) the add-on can check for existing files in the remote storage and excludes files from the upload list if their local and remote storage hashes match.
+Before uploading files to CADBase storage (remote storage) the add-on can check for existing files in the remote storage and excludes files from the upload list if their local and remote storage hashes match.

 ## Links